The Russian retail digital revolution of the X5 supermarket chain

 “Some areas of retail have been negatively affected by the epidemic, but not food retail,” Salakhutdinov relates.
 “When the restrictions were most severe in the spring the food stores were still open.
 And there was a huge surge in digital delivery.
 So there was no real impact on our business.
 We saw very strong growth and digital delivery doubled.”

 Logistics has been the key to building a successful e-commerce business in a country as vast as Russia.
-X5 had set up “dark stores” all over the inner city in Moscow – essentially mini warehouses inside the inner city – and so was well placed to meet the increase in orders.
+X5 had set up seven “dark stores” or mini warehouses that are used to assemble orders for delivery from its online supermarket Perekrestok.Vprok, while express delivery orders are assembled in local stores, meaning the company was well placed to meet the increase in demand for online groceries.

-“Before corona we were making 1,000 deliveries a day.
-Now we are making 23,000 deliveries a day and it is still growing.
+“Before corona we were making 600 express deliveries orders a day.
+Now we are making 22,000 deliveries a day and it is still growing.
 We were already projecting 70% growth in digital retail before corona hit.
 Now the virus is still here and the e-grocery market might double or treble this year.
 It is hard to say exactly how it will play out, as every month things change,” says Salakhutdinov.

 Efficiency